ispeters/async_scope/asyncscope.md

   `noexcept` when the given sender is an lvalue so the proposed concrete scope types should correctly advertise that their `try_associate` member functions will never throw.
 - Be consistent about trailing underscores in member names.
-- TODO: leave a paragraph in the description of nest-data that describes the class' class invariant: "engaged optional" means association is owned
+- Update `empty_env` to `env<>`.
+- Leave some TODOs for a future R11.
+- Reword paragraph 4 of [exec.spawn.future] to better describe the variant of decayed tuples that capture the result of the spawned operation.

 ## R9